mlswg/mls-architecture/draft-ietf-mls-architecture.md

 # Delivery Service

-The Delivery Service (DS) is expected to play multiple roles in the Service Provider architecture:
+The Delivery Service (DS) plays two major roles in MLS:

-* Acting as a directory service providing the initial keying material for clients to use.
+* As a directory service providing the initial keying material for clients to use.
 This allows a client to establish a shared key and send encrypted messages to other clients even if they're offline.

 * Routing MLS messages among clients.

-Depending on the level of trust given by the group to the Delivery Service, the functional and privacy guarantees provided by MLS may differ but the authentication and confidentiality guarantees remain the same.

-Unlike the Authentication Service which is trusted for authentication and secrecy, the Delivery Service is completely untrusted regarding these properties.
-While privacy of group membership might be a problem in the case of a Delivery Service server fanout, the Delivery Service can be considered as an active, adaptive network attacker for the purpose of security analysis.
+While MLS depends on correct behavior by the Authentication Service in order to provide endpoint authentication and hence confidentiality of the group key, these properties do not depend on correct behavior by the DS; even a malicious DS cannot add itself to groups or recover the group key.
+However, depending precisely on how MLS is used, the DS may be able to determine group membership or prevent changes to the group from taking place (e.g., by blocking group change messages).

 ## Key Storage and Retrieval